 Top tip: The Gansevoort is complete with high chairs and changing tables in both men’s and ladies' rooms.

-What’s nearby: Like Chelsea Market, Gansevoort sits amongst the cobblestones and the couture of the Meatpacking District, so lots of shopping, art, and eats abound, along with the must-see High Line.
+What’s nearby: Like Chelsea Market, Gansevoort Market sits amid the cobblestones and the couture of the Meatpacking District, so lots of shopping, art, and eats abound, along with the must-see High Line.

 Mercado Little Spain — Hudson Yards